Global Supply Manager

 Santa Clara Valley (Cupertino), California, United States

 Imagine what you could do here.
-At Apple, great ideas have a way of becoming great products, services, and customer experiences very quickly.
+At Apple, new ideas have a way of becoming extraordinary products, services, and customer experiences very quickly.
 Bring passion and dedication to your job and there's no telling what you could accomplish.

 - Develop a nuanced understanding of the commodity landscape in order to forecast industry trends and gauge emerging competitive forces.
 Identify changes in buyer and supplier power within core materials markets and use industry dynamics to Apple’s advantage.

 - Effectively work with suppliers to negotiate optimal terms for sourcing.
 Understand the trade-offs between cost, volume, and quality in order to strike agreements that meet Apple’s performance criteria and secure long term supply continuity.

 - Collaborate across the Apple organization to ensure business objectives are met.
 Includes the ability to rapidly synthesize and communicate findings to senior leaders and to actively identify potential supply issues that can affect product strategy.